 Module 2: Why do policy makers need to engage the private sector in health?

 Module 2 explains why it is essential to have an effective public policy on engaging with the private sector in health.
-The module explains the benefits for policymakers to engage the private sector and describes how governments can leverage it to respond to Covid 19 and in the longer term to achieve other nationally defined health goals.
+The module explains the benefits for policymakers to engage the private sector and describes how governments can leverage it to respond to COVID-19 and to achieve other nationally defined health goals.

 Module 3: What are the key behaviors for governance of health systems?